 7 Things you need to know before buying a TIG welder

 Thinking of buying a TIG welder?
-Before you open your wallet, there are few important things you should know first.
+Then there are a few important things to know first.

-With so many models on the market, buying a TIG welder can be overwhelming for a first time buyer.
+With so many models on the market, buying a TIG welder can be overwhelming for a first-time buyer.
 Before you start browsing, work out whether TIG welding is the best welding process for your job.
 While it isn’t the fastest option, TIG welding is the most precise and most controllable form of welding, making it a great choice if you require a high quality finish.
-However, if quality and appearance isn’t a priority, a MIG weld may be a better bet.
+However, if quality and appearance isn’t a priority, a MIG welder may be a better option.

-Still need a TIG welder?
+Still interested in a TIG welder?
 Here are some factors to consider before you buy:

 AC or DC power?

 The power source you need depends on the metals you’re welding.
 For aluminum and magnesium, your best option is an AC output, while steels and stainless steels require a DC output.
-And there are no prizes for guessing that welding a variety of metals will require a combination AC/DC machine (check out our range here).
+And there are no prizes for guessing that welding a variety of metals will require a combination AC/DC Welding machine.

 Combo or TIG only?

-Today you can get combination machines that offer both Constant Voltage (MIG and flux cored) and Constant Current (Stick and TIG).
-However, if you really are focusing on TIG welding alone, stick to a TIG only machine for the best results.
+Today you can get combination or multi-process welding machines that offer both Constant Voltage (MIG and flux cored) and Constant Current (Stick and TIG).
+However, if you really are focusing solely on TIG welding, stick to a TIG-only machine for the best results.

 Location, location, location

 Think about where you’ll be using the welder and whether you’ll be moving it within or beyond your workshop.
-If it’s mostly for indoor use, you probably won’t require a portable machine as you can rely on a welding trolley to move the machine from place to place.
+If it’s mostly for indoor use, you probably won’t require a portable machine as you can rely on a welding trolley to move the machine around your premises.
 However, if you’re working out and about, portability is crucial.
 The good news is there’s a wide range of inverter and engine-driven TIG welders to choose from.
 Inverter welders are generally lighter and more portable than their conventional counterparts, while engine-driven welders typically combine a generator and welder in one.

-If you're planning to use your machine in multiple locations a lighterweight inverter machine may the way to go.
+If you're planning to use your machine in multiple locations a light-weight inverter machine may the way to go.

 How thick is thick?